kokyriakidis/gbz-base/README.md

 A GBZ-base stores links between the boundary nodes of snarls in top-level chains.
 Such links enable better subgraph queries (see below).
-By default, the `gbz2db` tries to find them using a simple algorithm that works with Minigraph–Cactus graphs.
+By default, the `gbz-base construct` tries to find them using a simple algorithm that works with Minigraph–Cactus graphs.
 It requires that each graph component contains exactly two tips with a directed path between them.

 If the assumptions fail, the algorithm will not be able to find top-level chains for some components.